tatomyr/json-x-type/README.md

 The list can be extended with other `$`-prefixed keywords.
 To use a literal key starting with `$`, escape it with the `$literal` prefix ([🔗](#literals-escaping)).

-Note that `$`-prefixed keys cannot be combined with each other at the same level:
+Note that `$`-prefixed keys mostly cannot be combined with each other at the same level:

 ```json
 {